-- 7. If they are not available contact the HOL or Asst HOL.
+- 7. The safeguarding team can be contacted via the email address safeguarding@latymer.co.uk - 8.
+If they are not available contact the HOL or Asst HOL.
 If they are not available inform Deputy Head Curriculum (DHC) or Headteacher (HT).
 Always make sure a member of SLT has been informed/is involved.
-If you think that they are in danger do not allow them to go home. - If you are in a situation where you cannot contact either a member of the CP Team or a member of SLT and the child is in immediate danger or is at risk of harm you should contact Enfield Social Services (020 8379 5555) and/or the police immediately. - 9.
-At the end of the meeting explain the next steps and organise a follow up meeting as soon as possible to report back on your actions.
+If you think that they are in danger do not allow them to go home. - 9.
+If you are in a situation where you cannot contact either a member of the CP Team or a member of SLT and the child is in immediate danger or is at risk of harm you should contact Enfield Social Services (020 8379 5555) and/or the police immediately.

-- 10. Report the concern on 'MyConcern' SIMS urgently and email/speak to the designated safeguarding lead (Assistant Headteacher Care, Guidance and Support) immediately to make them aware of the concern. - 11.
-The other relevant information could include the following; progress, behaviour, attendance, punctuality, SEN, emotional development, relationships, previous concerns, signs of vulnerability, family history, cultural considerations, FSM, basic care, appearance, housing issues, and siblings. - 12.
-Always pass concerns on to the designated safeguarding lead and/or another member of the Child Protection Team. - 13.
-If an allegation is made against a member of staff the Headteacher or the Designated Lead needs to be informed immediately. - 14.
-If an allegation is made against the Headteacher the Clerk to The Chair of Governors Frances Lorente Campaign Office, near the library) needs to be informed immediately.
-She will contact the Chair of Governors. - 15.
+- 10. At the end of the meeting explain the next steps and organise a follow up meeting as soon as possible to report back on your actions. - 11.
+Report the concern on 'MyConcern' SIMS44 urgently and email/speak to the designated safeguarding lead (Assistant Headteacher Care, Guidance and Support) immediately to make them aware of the concern. - 12.
+The other relevant information could include the following; progress, behaviour, attendance, punctuality, SEN, emotional development, relationships, previous concerns, signs of vulnerability, family history, cultural considerations, FSM, basic care, appearance, housing issues, and siblings. - 13.
+Always pass concerns on to the designated safeguarding lead and/or another member of the Child Protection Team. - 14.
+If an allegation is made against a member of staff the Headteacher or the Designated Lead needs to be informed immediately. - 15.
+If an allegation is made against the Headteacher the Clerk to The Chair of Governors Mary Pope Campaign Office, near the library) needs to be informed immediately.
+She will contact the Chair of Governors. - 16.
 The designated teacher for looked after children is the Assistant Headteacher Care, Guidance and Support.

-&lt;sup>41 APPENDIX 6: 'MyConcern' - SIMS
+44 APPENDIX 6: 'MyConcern' - SIMS